Thursday, August 26, 2010

 Where Do I Start?

 You start by simply making a decision to complete your estate plan.
 Give yourself a firm deadline that you believe you will stick to.
 Make sure the deadline is early enough to cause you to stretch, as doing so creates urgency that will propel you through your planning.
+Once you have made that commitment, follow the 2 steps below to get started on the right foot with your initial appointment:

 Tuesday, February 10, 2009